dword1511/shell-scripts/README.md

 This script uses a TTL UART port to control a LED for you.
 After all, "U" stands for "universal".

-However, you do need a LED,
+However, you do need a few extra components: a LED, a NPN transistor (PN2222A used here),
-a NPN transistor (if you do not want to risk burning anything, PN2222A used here), a capacitor that is about 10-22uF, and 2 resistors (one for the LED and the other for the base of the transistor, recommend 100R and 1k, respectively).
+2 resistors (one for the LED and the other for the base of the transistor, recommend 100R and 1k, respectively), a capacitor that is about 2.2-22uF (depending on the base resistor),

 Connect the things as following:

 	Vcc --[+ LED -]--[100R resistor]--/C|   ____________
-	TX  ---[1k resistor]-------------( B|--/+ 22uF     /\
+	TX  --------[1k resistor]--------( B|--/+ 2.2uF    /\
 	GND ------------------------------\E|--\- capacitor\/
+	                                PN2222A

 The capacitor eliminates high frequency components from the UART line, so the LED does not appear to be on during the off period.